 Note that each $S_i\cup P_i$ can be computed in $O(q)$ rounds (each vertex only needs to look at its neighborhood at distance at most $2q+1$), and thus the decomposition of $G$ into $S_1,P_1,\ldots,S_\ell,P_\ell$ (and the sequence of graphs $G_1,\ldots,G_\ell$) can be computed in $O(q\log n)$ rounds.

-For each $1\le i \le \ell$, \emph{in parallel}, compute a maximal independent set $I_i$ at distance $2q+1$ in $G[S_i\cup P_i]$.
+For each $1\le i \le \ell$, \emph{in parallel}, compute a maximal set $I_i$ of vertices at pairwise distance at least $2q+1$ in $G[S_i\cup P_i]$.
 Recall that the vertices of $S_i$ have degree at most $1$ in $G_i$, so they induce isolated vertices or isolated edges in $G_i$ (and $G$), while $P_i$ induces a disjoint union of cycles of length at least $2q+2$ and paths of at least $2q+1$ vertices, each consisting only of vertices of degree 2 in $G_i$.
 In particular, by maximality of $I_i$, the set $P_i-I_i$ induces a collection of disjoint (and pairwise non-adjacent) paths of at least $2q+1$ and at most $4q+2$ vertices (except the first and last segment of each path of $P_i$, which might contain fewer vertices).
 For each path of $P_i$, discard from $I_i$ the first and last vertex of $I_i$ in the path (these two vertices might coincide if a path of $P_i$ contains a single vertex of $I_i$), and call $I_i'$ the resulting subset of $I_i$ (note that each vertex $x\in I_i$ can check in $O(q)$ rounds if it belongs to $I_i'$ by inspecting the lengths of the two subpaths of vertices of degree $2$ adjacent to $x$, if any of them is smaller than $2q+1$ then $x\in I_i'$).